-Read the Medication Guide that comes with SABRIL before you or your baby starts taking SABRIL and each time you get a refill.
+Read the Medication Guide that comes with SABRIL before you or your child starts taking SABRIL and each time you get a refill.
 There may be new information.
-This Medication Guide does not take the place of talking with your doctor about your or your baby's medical condition or treatment.
+This Medication Guide does not take the place of talking with your healthcare provider about your or your child's medical condition or treatment.

 What is the most important information I should know about SABRIL?

 - Permanent vision damage